SharePoint/sp-dev-docs/docs/general-development/sharepoint-vss-writer.md

 ---
-title: SharePoint 2013 VSS Writer ms.prod: SHAREPOINT ms.assetid: f83577e4-ebb8-44e5-8dec-a3ca5878b7fd
+title: SharePoint VSS Writer
+ms.prod: SHAREPOINT
+ms.assetid: f83577e4-ebb8-44e5-8dec-a3ca5878b7fd
 ---

-# SharePoint 2013 VSS Writer
+# SharePoint VSS Writer
- **Summary:** Learn about the characteristics and features of the Volume Shadow Copy Service (VSS) writer for Microsoft SharePoint 2013.
+ **Summary:** Learn about the characteristics and features of the Volume Shadow Copy Service (VSS) writer for Microsoft SharePoint.
 The VSS included with Windows Server is the infrastructure that provides built-in shadow copy capabilities.
 Shadow copies created by VSS augment the storage administrator's tape backup archival solutions, providing high fidelity point-in-time copies that can be created and restored easily and effectively, thereby helping to simplify several aspects of storage and data management.
 Microsoft SharePoint Foundation uses VSS to simplify backup and restore operations.